-These are the most common toilet plumbing problems homeowners and business owners in Phoenix and Mesa experience.
-We provide toilet repair in Phoenix & Mesa for everyone of these problems.
+These are the most common toilet plumbing problems homeowners and business owners in Phoenix, Mesa, Gilbert, Scottsdale, Chandler experience.

 You may have a first generation 1.6-gallon toilet that was destined to fail.
 Just look inside of the tank for a manufacturing date.
 If it was made between January 1994 – 1997, this could be your issue.
 No matter what you do, it won’t flush correctly.